andrewgjohnson/imagettftextblur/README.md

 There are a number of other examples included in the repository.

+## Composer

+This project offers support for the [Composer](https://getcomposer.org/) dependency manager.
+You can find the imagettftextblur package online at [https://packagist.org/packages/andrewgjohnson/imagettftextblur](https://packagist.org/packages/andrewgjohnson/imagettftextblur).

 ## Help Requests

 Please post any questions or problems using [the imagettftextblur tag on stackoverflow.com](https://stackoverflow.com/tags/imagettftextblur) if you need help.